chenzaiproject/capstone/README.md

-# Capstone Health Clustering Project
+# Identifying hidden health profiles through NHANES data

 This repository presents an unsupervised learning analysis of health profiles using a merged NHANES dataset.
 Clustering techniques (GMM, PCA, t-SNE) were used to explore patterns in body morphology, cardiovascular health, glucose levels, and socioeconomic correlates.